KarolDuracz/scratchpad/bootloader_x86/ASUS K73SV/README.md

 PIN 117 and 118 is connected to PECI. <br />
 118 pin --> Q2001 (N-MOSFET 2N7002         SOT-23 PHILIPS) pin 1 --> this philips from pin 3 to R2043 in pin 2 --> And from this pin 2 to U2001 ( BD82HM65 PHC) PIN HDA_SDO ACZ_SDOUT<br />
 117 pin --> U3001 to R3007 ------> TO U0301 this means direct to CPU chip to pin PECI (peci_ec)
+<br /><br />
+And in other hand.
+Pin 103 from previoud picture 228.xxxxxxxxx  is connected to SPI.
+Exactly to pin 103.
+Look at KBC schema which is below.
 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/ASUS%20K73SV/board%20view%20pics/IT8572E-Datasheet.jpg?raw=true)

 Explain for this BIOS chip.
 Because typical information about memory layout looks like that.
 Because I still don't know at what point this K73SVAS.209 is loaded.
 From the UEFI standard it is known that for Windows it looks for EFI\Boot\bootx64.efi but where do these strange memory regions that are outside the EFI areas come from?
 (0x00100000 - 0x7FFFFFFF: Available memory for EFI applications, OS loaders, and boot services.) - One answer is that it is loaded from external FLASH SPI memory.
 If you look at the memory region of this EFITool dump which is above it has the following addresses FFF70000, FFF30000, FFE10000, i.e. beyond what the guide says.